djangonauts/djorm-ext-hstore/README.rst

 djorm-ext-hstore
 ================

-Is the library which integrates the `hstore`_ extension of PostgreSQL into Django,
+Is the library which integrates the hstore extension of PostgreSQL into Django,

-Compatible with django: 1.4 and posible with 1.3.
-Django 1.5 and python3.2+ compatibility coming soon.
+Compatible with django >= 1.4

 Limitations and notes
 ---------------------

 - PostgreSQL's implementation of hstore has no concept of type; it stores a mapping of string keys to string values.
 This library makes no attempt to coerce keys or values to strings.
+- Hstore extension is not automatically installed on use this package.
+You must install it manually.
+(For execute tests, you must install hstore extension on template1 database.

 Classes